raghalink/raghalink/README.md

 ## How I work

-- Prefer database-first transformations, choosing ETL or ELT baesd on data volume, performance, and system constraints.
+- Prefer database-first transformations, choosing ETL or ELT based on data volume, performance, and system constraints.
 - Treat analytics like software: versioning, testing, and documentation.
 - Optimize for clarity, performance, and stakeholder trust
-- Build systems that are explainable, maintanable and scalable.
+- Build systems that are explainable, maintainable and scalable.
 - Prefer database first transformations across on prem and cloud warehouses.

 ## Featured Projects